Hyundai Grandeur: Fourth generation (TG; 2005)

 The 2008 model introduced the optional LG Navigation system.
 It was the first automobile to provide a dual display monitor.
-The SE models are removed in favor of a GLS model that shares the same 17-inch wheels as the Limited models, and the Aubergine color is no longer available.
+The SE models are removed in favor of a GLS model that shares the same 17-inch wheels as the Limited models, and the Aubergine colour is no longer available.
 A wood-trimmed steering wheel is now only available with the Ultimate Package.

 The 2009 model featured revised grille, 17-inch 10-spoke alloy wheels, blue back lit gauges and dashboard lighting (vs. the previous green), dark brown wood grain accents and available hands free Bluetooth phone capability.
 The audio player display takes the same design as the 2009 Hyundai Sonata, and the controls for the audio player have been redesigned.
 An auxiliary input jack and iPod integration system became standard, though these were deleted with the navigation system on the Limited trim level.
 The Limited trim level received a wood-trimmed steering wheel and "hyper-silver" alloy wheels.

 The Korean Grandeur offers features not available in North American version, including as Proximity Key with Push Button Start and Bluetooth hands-free capability.
 A refreshed 2010 model was released on 16 December 2009 that incorporated new 7 split-spoke alloy wheels, LED taillights, rectangular exhaust pipe designs, new side mirrors, redesigned headlights, and new front fascia and grille.
 New interior amenities include Alcantara leather seats and rear passenger audio and climate controls.

 For the 2010 model year the Hyundai Azera was dropped in Canada due to slow sales.

 For model year 2011, Hyundai restyled the Azera with new front and rear fascias, new alloy wheels, and new fog lamps.
 The engines were updated with dual variable valve timing and the transmission received one more forward speed for a total of six.
 The 3.3L V6 was now rated at 260 hp, while the 3.8L V6 now made 283 hp.
 The fuel economy was also improved with 20/28 for 3.3 and 19/27 for 3.8 (EPA rating pending).